 US students interested in applying for Federal Student Aid will find more information on our US loans page.

-If you are coming to study a course of six months or longer, you must get a Tier 4 General Student Visa from your home country before travelling to the UK.
+If you are coming to study a course of six months or longer, you must get a Student Visa from your home country before travelling to the UK.

 If you are coming to study on a course lasting less than six months, you may be able to apply for a short-term study visa.
-Please be aware that this visa has greater restrictions than a Tier 4 visa.
+Please be aware that this visa has greater restrictions than a student visa.

 Working in the UK during your course

-If you are in the UK on a Tier 4 student visa and you are attending a degree level course, you will normally have the right to work 20 hours per week during term time and full-time during course vacations.
+If you are in the UK on a student visa and you are attending a degree level course, you will normally have permission to work up to 20 hours per week during term time and full-time during course vacations.
 This includes paid or unpaid work.

-If you have a Tier 4 visa issued to attend a pre-sessional course only, you cannot work more than 10 hours per week in paid or unpaid work.
+If you have a sudentvisa issued to attend a pre-sessional course only, you cannot work more than 10 hours per week in paid or unpaid work.

-Your Tier 4 visa should specify the maximum number of working hours allowed.
+Your student visa should specify the maximum number of working hours allowed.
 Check the work condition on your visa as soon as you get it.
 If you think it is wrong, contact Student Advice immediately for information about how to get it corrected.

 If you have a short-term study visa, you are not allowed to do any work at all, paid or unpaid.